SUMMER 2022 INTENSIVES are AVAILABLE IN-PERSON & ONLINE

-Learn the art of improvisation & Composition in our Summer Intensive Workshop – Jazz Improvisation & Composition with New York Jazz Workshop faculty members Marc Mommaas, Frank Kimbrough, Darrell Green and, Tony Moreno.
+Learn the art of improvisation & Composition in our Summer Intensive Workshop – Jazz Improvisation & Composition with New York Jazz Workshop faculty members Marc Mommaas,and Tony Moreno.

 About the Jazz Improvisation Summer Program

-Marc Mommaas, Frank Kimbrough, Darrel Green and Tony Moreno are four jazz masters who have led this workshop in conservatories around the world, and have impeccably perfected the key components to teaching improvisation.
+Marc Mommaas (professor at the New School, NYC and co-founder of NYJW) and Tony Moreno (professor at NYU and Columbia) are two jazz masters who have led this workshop in conservatories around the world, and have impeccably perfected the key components to teaching improvisation.
 This workshop on improvisation and composition covers many different styles, as well as harmonic, melodic and rhythmic principles.
-Marc Mommaas (sax) will lead the program and will be joined by Frank Kimbrough (piano) on the first two days, by Tony Moreno (drums) on the third and Darrell Green (drums) on the fourth day.
+Marc Mommaas (sax) will lead the program and will be joined by Tony Moreno.
 This program is open to all instrumentalists and vocalists.

 – Ear-training, formal versus informal.